Hobsonville Pirates: 1912 second grade

 In their first season their results were rarely reported, though their fixture details were listed each week in the Auckland Star and New Zealand Herald.
 Their first ever game was against North Shore Albions on May 11 and they suffered a 13–0 defeat at Hobsonville though it is unknown specifically where the ground they played at was.
-Teams would have to catch a launch from the central port area to reach the ground.
+Teams would have to catch the launch (Elsie) from the "Harbour Board" steps to reach the ground.
+Their first ever team was listed in the New Zealand Herald as: Lindsay, W Williamson, S. Wiseley, S Hutchinson, T.E.
+Clark, J. Adams, J. Williamson, E. Saxon, Te Ruby, J. Denny, Alderton, G. Clark, and E. Briggs, with the emergency players named as J. Brown, G Bennett, and C Nicklin.
+For North Shore Woodward scored 2 tries, Seagar 1, and Nicholson converted 2 of them.
+It was described as a "fast, interesting game".
 A few other results were reported which were also losses but after 7 rounds the table was reported and they had won one match and lost 6 to that point.
 Their win had come over the win less Newton Rangers on May 25.
 The match was played “in one of Mr. Midgley’s paddocks”.
 On June 22 they played a match against Ellerslie United at Eden Park on the number 3 field in a season where rugby league had use of the ground.
 They lost by 9 points to 3.
 Following their match at Hobsonville with Northcote & Birkenhead Ramblers on July 6, player R. Heron was suspended by the Auckland Rugby League "until such time that he appear before the Auckland League".
 Hobsonville had one player (Wilson) selected for an Auckland junior trial match between A and B sides on July 27.
 The match was a curtain raiser to Auckland v Hawke's Bay.